storageos/tutorials/influxdb/030-create-query-data.md

-In this final stage of the tutorial, you will use the instance of InfluxDB that you have installed alongside StorageOS, to create and query time series data within the kubernetes cluster.
+In this final stage of the tutorial, you will use InfluxDB to create and query time series data within the Kubernetes cluster.

-Begin by connect to the client pod (your prompt will change), which as previously stated offers a convenient method via which to interact with the InfluxDB host.
+Begin by connecting to the client pod:

 `kubectl exec -it influxdb-client -- bash`{{execute}}

-Once within the InfluxDB client pod, you can connect to the InfluxDB host with the following command.
+Use the InfluxDB client to connect to the host database.

 `influx -host influxdb-0.influxdb`{{execute}}